Applications Are Now Closed for 2025-2026 Internships

 Eligibility:

-Any currently enrolled UW-Madison undergraduate student is invited to apply to our Internship Program.
+Any currently enrolled UW-Madison undergraduate student is invited to apply to our OEL Internship Program.
 Students must have at least 2 semesters before graduation to be eligible.
 Applicants have the opportunity to indicate the programs that would best match their interests and grow their skill set in the application.

 Expectations: